w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 >
 > approve - Yes / No

-Second, you will need to claim your payout manually by calling `payout()` after a certain period of time.
+Second, you will need to claim your payout manually by calling `payout()` after the lock-up time.
+It is the same as the above mentioned lock-up formula.

 ![Society Payout](assets/society/payout.jpg)